-In November 2011, we entered into a distributor agreement with OROBOROS Instruments Corp. ("OROBOROS") of Austria pursuant to which we were granted OROBOROS non-exclusive world-wide distribution rights to our Shredder SG3 System and related products.
+In November 2011, we entered into a distributor agreement with OROBOROS Instruments Corp. ('OROBOROS'') of Austria pursuant to which we were granted OROBOROS non-exclusive world-wide distribution rights to our Shredder SG3 System and related products.

-In June 2013, CS and PBI signed an expanded Distribution Agreement that made us the exclusive distributor of CS products throughout all of the Americas until 2019.
+In June 2013, CS and PBI signed an expanded Distribution Agreement that made us the exclusive distributor of CS products throughout all of the Americas until the end of 2019.